 Peus and Ruland (Samantha’s real name.
 She only used that name with Rosen.) have reaped havoc this season but we’re finally seeing some resolution with them because face it, this wasn’t going to go on all season.

-Rowan is safe under Fitz’s custody but he doesn’t quite see it that way.
+Eli is safe under Fitz’s custody but he doesn’t quite see it that way.
 He was adamant that they were underestimating this current threat and that they would get him eventually.
 He thought the better choice was to run.
-Fitz and Rowan haven’t exactly seen eye to eye this series and this was further exemplified in this episode.
+Fitz and Eli haven’t exactly seen eye to eye this series and this was further exemplified in this episode.

 Abby was still feeling guilty for her involvement with Peus and Ruland and not everyone has forgiven her for it, especially Quinn since her action put Huck at risk a few episodes earlier.
 Speaking of Huck and Quinn, after working together for so many years, they’ve developed a close relationship and seeing Huck on the brink of death brought out a deluge of feelings within Quinn that left Charlie confused.
 They were about to get married but he was seeing Quinn cozy up with Huck.
 He disappeared for a while but Quinn found him near the end of the episode and reconfirmed her love for him.

 Back to Peus and Ruland, they were very imposing with their wishes for the Presidency, wanting control over Cabinet choices and the Vice Presidency.
 The problem for them was that Mellie already picked Jake as her Vice President.
 Something had to be done about that and for that, Peus visited Olivia and demanded that she convince Jake to resign so Mellie could pick him as Vice President, threatening to release pictures of him cleaning up North’s murder.
 Olivia was undeterred since releasing the photos would also hurt Mellie.
 She still convinced Jake to resign, thinking that he would be a greater help as the head of the NSA, like before.